 The College of Education building houses the following departments:

-- Department of Curriculum and Instruction (second floor)
+- Department of Child Development, Literacy, and Special Education (third floor)

 - Doctoral Program in Educational Leadership (fourth floor)

-- Department of Family and Child Studies (fifth floor)
+- Department of Leadership and Educational Studies (fifth floor)

-- Department of Human Development and Psychological Counseling (third floor)
+- Department of Learning, Teaching, and Curriculum (second floor)

-- Department of Leadership and Educational Studies (second floor)
+- Department of Media, Career Studies, and Leadership Development (second floor)

 The building also houses the following centers: